TheLocehiliosan/yadm/_docs/040_alternates.md

 | `##OS.HOSTNAME`      | Matching OS & Hostname          |
 | `##OS.HOSTNAME.USER` | Matching OS, Hostname, and User |

-If there are any files managed by yadm's repository which match this naming convention, symbolic links will be created for the most appropriate version.
+If there are any files managed by yadm's repository, or listed in `$HOME/.yadm/encrypt`, which match this naming convention, symbolic links will be created for the most appropriate version.
 This may best be demonstrated by example.
 Assume the following files are managed by yadm's repository:

     $HOME/path/example.txt##
     $HOME/path/example.txt##Darwin